krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 It is strongly encouraged to run the sliver removal method by passing the point of set of a previously generated mesh::

     points, cells = sliver_removal(
-        points=points, domain=cube, h0=minimum_mesh_size, cell_size=ef
+        points=points, domain=cube, h0=minimum_mesh_size, edge_length=ef
     )

 .. note:: Please remember to import this method at the top of your script (e.g., `from SeismicMesh import sliver_removal`)

-By default, ``min_dh_bound`` is set to :math:`10`.
+By default, ``min_dh_angle_bound`` is set to :math:`10`.
 The sliver removal algorithm will attempt 50 iterations but will terminate earlier if no slivers are detected.
 Generally, if more than 50 meshing iterations were used to build the mesh, this algorithm will converge in 10-20 iterations.

 .. warning:: Do not set the minimum dihedral angle bound greater than 15 unless you've already successfully ran the mesh with a lower threshold.
 Otherwise, the method will likely not converge.